-Navigate to the releases page on GitHub and click the Draft a new release button in upper right
+Navigate to the releases page on GitHub and click the Draft a new release button in upper right.

 Fill in the new version in the Tag version text box (e.g. v#.#.#) and use the same string in the Release title text box.
+The "@" target should be the release branch created above.